milky2028/component-library-base/README.md

 ## TODOS:

-- Add a linter (ESlint with relevant plugins)
+- Add a linter (ESlint with relevant plugins, add more specific rules)
-- Add automatic rollup build process that treats each folder as a component to be build and each index.tsx file as that component's manifest.
+- Add automatic rollup build process that treats each folder as a component to be built and each index.tsx file as that component's main.
-- Add pre-commit hooks (Husky) to lint and fix before committing
+- Add pre-commit hooks (Husky) to lint and fix before committing, block commits if they fail
 - Add a simple server and watch process for local development
 - Look more into alternative CSS in JS libraries and their pros/cons (Emotion, Styled Components.
 But maybe also, don't and keep it simple)
 - Emit type declarations and source maps in builds
+- Component playground
+- VSCode settings/recommended extensions
+- Add prettier infused with ESLint